5 MIN READ

 Copy of your receipt notice if possible

-Would you rather talk to someone in person?
-Again, it’s not the most convenient option but you can schedule an appointment with USCIS via their appointment scheduling page.
-You can check for updates on cases like your visa or Green Card status without currently being in the United States.
+Would you rather talk to someone in person about a permanent-resident case, permanent residence adjustment of status, immigrant visa naturalization, green cards, travel document paperwork, your affidavit of support, or any other lawful topics on the visa bulletin?
+Again, it’s not the most convenient option but you can schedule an appointment with USCIS via the USCIS appointment scheduling page.
+You can check for case updates like your visa or Green Card renewal status without currently being in the United States.

 Related Article | Things You Must Check In Your US Offer Letter